PrakazzIntelligence/Glove-detection/README.md

 Annotation folder contains .jpg and .txt with their respective annotations Annotations/
--Nglove
--glove
+|-Nglove
+|-glove

-Config folder contains the necessary files that are required for training the object Config files/
+Config folder contains the necessary files that are required for training the object

+Config files/
--obj.data #contains path directories of the data for feeding into the training process.
+|-obj.data #contains path directories of the data for feeding into the training process.
--obj.names #class names of the objects
+|-obj.names #class names of the objects
--yolo-obj.cfg #contains the configurations of the yolo neural network structure -train.txt #contains the images for feeding into the training -test.txt #contains images for testing part1
+|-yolo-obj.cfg #contains the configurations of the yolo neural network structure
+|-train.txt #contains the images for feeding into the training
+|-test.txt #contains images for testing part1

-Darknet folder containing the structure of the darknet which is going to be customized containing the weight and configuration files darknet/
+Darknet folder containing the structure of the darknet which is going to be customized containing the weight and configuration files
+|-darknet/

 For the training structure, darknet57.conv74 has been used.